asyml/forte/work_notes/learn_from_others.md

     tokens = nlp(u"Some\nspaces  and\ttab characters")
     tokens_text = [t.text for t in tokens]
     ```
+    Our method is slightly indirect comparing to this, but we may be able to
+    achieve this via some syntax sugar.

 # Cons
 1. Problem: Assumes token to be the lower level representation (For example,